dignifiedquire/pull-length-prefixed/README.md

 ### `encode([opts])`

 - `opts: Object`, optional
-  - `poolSize: 10 * 1024`: Buffer pool size to allocate up front
-  - `minPoolSize: 8`: The minimum size the pool can be before it is re-allocated.
-Note: it is important this value is greater than the maximum value that can be encoded by the `lengthEncoder` (see the next option).
-Since encoded lengths are written into a buffer pool, there needs to be enough space to hold the encoded value.
   - `lengthEncoder: Function`: A function that encodes the length that will prefix each message.
 By default this is a [`varint`](https://www.npmjs.com/package/varint) encoder.
 It is passed a `value` to encode, an (optional) `target` buffer to write to and an (optional) `offset` to start writing from.
 The function should encode the `value` into the `target` (or alloc a new Buffer if not specified), set the `lengthEncoder.bytes` value (the number of bytes written) and return the `target`.
-    - The following additional length encoders are available:
-      - **int32BE** - `const { int32BEEncode } = require('it-length-prefixed')`

 Returns a [transform](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#transform-it) that yields [`Uint8ArrayList`](https://www.npmjs.com/package/uint8arraylist) objects.
 All messages will be prefixed with a length, determined by the `lengthEncoder` function.